 There are Chromebooks students can check out to use while in the ASC.
 Instructors can also check out Chromebooks to use in smaller classrooms – there are 12 available.

-If you would like to host a study hall in the ASC or schedule a study group for a specific course please let me know!
+If you would like to host a study hall in the ASC or schedule a study group for a specific course please contact the ASC Coordinator.

 During/after a tutoring session, peer tutors and tutoring clients complete a “Tutor Contact Form.”
 The Tutoring Center collects data from these forms and then provides a copy of the form to each instructor.
 Student Support Services also collects and maintains copies of forms for program participants.

 The ASC is staffed by the ASC Coordinator and peer tutors.
 Student Support Services (a federal TRIO grant) and the ASC are co-located.
 This co-location allows the ASCto be open for around 60 hours a week – more hours than any other department on campus.
 The ASC and SSS program work hard to maintain this level of service to students and additional hours are not feasible at this time.

 Each semester during “dead week” or the week before finals, the ASC is open until 9:00 p.m. to provide services to students.

 To further assist students, online peer tutoring is available by appointment only.
 Students can also take advantage of "Net Tutor" located within Canvas.